IdkwhatImD0ing/Obsidian-Vault/CSE140/MDP and Reinforcement Learning.md

  - Easy to compute from running average
  - ![[Pasted image 20230213182307.png]]
  - Decreasing learning rate makes averages converge
+ - Exponential Moving Average is a way to keep track of your performance and make predictions about how well you'll do in the future.
+It's like taking a weighted average of your past scores, where recent scores have more weight (or importance) than older scores.
+This helps you see trends and figure out if you're improving or if you need to change your strategy.

 ## Q-Learning